This post has partner links that I may receive compensation for at no cost to you. Thank you!

 There were even machines for inflating thundersticks.

 It’s not just the tickets to KBO games that are cheap.
-Beer is sold in 1 liter plastic bottles for just 3500 won.
-Unfortunately, the best description of Cass beer would be to remove the “C”.
+Beer is sold in 1-liter plastic bottles for just 3500 won.
+Unfortunately, the best description of Cass beer would be to remove the “C.”

 My seat had a great view of the action from field level, even though I was looking through a net.
 The home bullpen was right below me.

 Overall, the Korean baseball experience is somewhere between that of the American minor leagues & Japan.
-In some ways, the atmosphere is laid back like the minor leagues.
-The crowd was fairly sparse.
+In some ways, the atmosphere is laid back, like the minor leagues.
+The crowd was pretty sparse.
 25 minutes before the game, the stadium lights still weren’t turned on.
 On the flip side, there was plenty of drumming & flag waving, plus there were songs and chants for the players, just like in Japan.

 One way that the KBO differs from other baseball leagues is the popularity of bat flips.
 After hitting home runs, Korean players are famous for flipping their bats into the air.
-In the United States, such a response is likely to provoke a bench-clearing brawl.
+In the United States, such a response will likely provoke a bench-clearing brawl.
 I am pro-bat flipping, which is one of the reasons why I was excited to go to a KBO game in Seoul.

 Not long after, the Nexen Heroes had some flips of their own.
 After having tied the game, a 2-run homer put them up 3-1.
 A 3-run homer in the 4th inning gave them a 6-1 advantage over the Doosan Bears.